hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step5-install-bookinfo.md

-Next, you will install a demonstration application called Bookinfo.
-The application is composed of several microservices and they will all be deployed to the _default_ namespace.
+Next, you will install a demonstration application called [Bookinfo](https://github.com/istio/istio/tree/master/samples/bookinfo).
+The application is composed of six microservices two datastores as containers and they will all be deployed to the _default_ namespace.

 ## Envoy Injection